That

 When

-you look at movies like “The Kid” you pick up on the poser aspect
+you look at movies like “The Kid,” you pick up on the poser aspect

 rather quickly.
 Braveheart and Gladiator demonstrate moral character

 and leadership.
-The Last Of the Mohicans conveys several themes, but
+The Last of the Mohicans conveys several themes, but

 rescuing the beauty is a strong one.
 In our own personal lives, the